mh-cbon/guess-path/README.md

 - test for a workspace path with runtime values `/runtimepath/github.com/you/yourpackage/`.

 The return value is
-- exactly `TheStaticValueForBuild`, if non empty
+- exactly `TheStaticBuildValue`, if non empty
 - concatenation of the matched path and the relative path to the resources `okpath/your/resources/`
 - empty when no path matched